roxas75/rxTools/README.md

 ## Setting up rxTools
 - If you have used a previous version, please delete SD:/rxTools, SD:/3ds/rxTools, and rxTools.dat, if present on your (m)SD card.
 - Extract the rxTools folder from the release and place it into the root of your card.
-- If you are using an o3ds or 2ds, ensure you have Python 2.7 installed on your PC and run /Tools/cdn_firm.py.
+- If you are using an Old 3DS or 2DS, ensure you have Python 2.7 installed on your PC and run /Tools/cdn_firm.py.
 This should download 3 files into a folder named /firm.
 Copy this entire folder and place it into SD:/rxTools/.
-- If you are using an n3ds, you must search for the encrypted firmware.bin used by previous versions of Cakehax.
+- If you are using an New 3DS, you must search for the encrypted firmware.bin used by previous versions of Cakehax.
 It should have an MD5 of: B99ADF0ADB279712367C06EB83BA9AE6.
 You will need to rename it and place it here-> SD:/rxTools/firm/0004013820000002.bin
 - For use with the Homebrew Launcher, go into the ninjhax folder and copy the /rxTools folder to SD:/3ds/